 City Parking Lots

-(Scroll down for a list of the individual lots and their locations)
+(Scroll down for a list of the individual lots and their locations; we have a map of all the lots at the bottom of the page.)

 City Parking Lots now have automatic sensors in spaces, and you’ll be charged between 7:00 AM and 10:00 PM.
 Each lot has its own price structure, and parking gets cheaper in City lots block by block as you go north, farther from the Ferry pier.
 Walking a block or two can save significant amounts of money.